In Berlin, a Model for Creative and Affordable Housing

 The Spreefeld model comes from what author and urban planner Michael LaFond calls a “co-housing culture.”
 LaFond, founder of the Institute for Creative Sustainability, is an American living in Berlin who helped found Spreefeld and now lives there.

-Shared housing has a history reaching back to the mid-19th century in Berlin.
+Cooperatives have a history reaching back to the mid-19th century in Berlin.

 Cooperatives have a history reaching back to the mid-19th century in Berlin, LaFond told me.
 He estimates that as many as 250 or 300 squats have existed at some point since the 1970s in both East and West Berlin.
 Young people, especially anarchists, occupied vacant buildings as a way to live for little or nothing, and to save the old, beautiful buildings of Berlin from demolition in the name of urban renewal.
 The movement became powerful enough that city government was unable to evict people easily from the squats.
 Instead, city officials worked with the squatters to purchase the properties from absentee owners and offered funding to those willing to refurbish the buildings.